kyle-n/kyle-n.github.io/_posts/2021-05-28-offline-podcast-watch-apps-ranked.md

 <!--break-->

 I bought Apple Watch Series 3 (Wifi) in 2019.
-With the Watch, runs require only a pair of Bluetooth headphones.
-No more awkwardly carrying my phone.
+With the Watch, runs require only Bluetooth headphones.
+No more awkwardly carrying my phone. [^1]

+[^1]: I used to run with my iPhone 6 Plus in my pocket, until it bounced out and shattered on the pavement.
+In retrospect, it was a terrible idea.

-Offline Watch playback is crucial because I don’t want to pay for a second data plan.
-However, iOS podcast apps support offline Watch playback with varying levels of success.
+Offline Watch playback is essential because I'm not going to pay for a second data plan.
+However, iOS podcast apps support offline Watch playback to varying success.

 First, a disclaimer.
-This problem is hard.
-[Overcast](https://overcast.fm) developer [Marco Arment](https://twitter.com/marcoarment) has explained many times how hostile watchOS is to third-party developers.
+This feature is *hard*.
+[Overcast](https://overcast.fm) developer [Marco Arment](https://twitter.com/marcoarment) has said how hostile watchOS is to third-party developers.
 Any long-running or computationally expensive operation (like, say, downloading a two-hour audio file) is first on the OS’s hit list.
-On some episode of [ATP](https://atp.fm), he posited there is no way to do offline Watch playback in a way that makes everyone happy.
+On some episode of [ATP](https://atp.fm), he posited there is no implementation of offline Watch playback that makes everyone happy.
 He's probably right.

 This post will discuss where some podcast apps come short, but let’s acknowledge any kind of offline Watch playback is a minor miracle.
 All of these apps have good developers trying their best in an extremely hostile environment.